Skip to main content

 • preview a scene interactively while authoring

-• export frames, video, screenshots, or GIF captures for deliverables
+• export video, screenshots, GIF captures, and optional raw frames for deliverables

 The most important thing to know is that preview and export are different modes.
 Preview opens a window for interactive inspection.
 Export renders deterministically from scene_time and writes output to disk.